Lowell, Massachusetts: Southeast Asian population

 In 2010, Lowell had the highest proportion of residents of Cambodian origin of any place in the United States at 12.5% of the population.
-The Government of Cambodia opened up its third U.S. Consular Office in Lowell, on April 27, 2009, with Sovann Ou as current advisor to the Cambodian embassy.
+The Government of Cambodia opened up its third U.S. Consular Office in Lowell, on April 27, 2009.
 The other consular offices are in Long Beach, California, and Seattle, Washington, which also have large Cambodian-American communities.
 In 2022, Lowell elected Sokhary Chau, the first Cambodian-American mayor in the United States.

 In 1999, the municipality had significant numbers of Hmong, lowland Lao, and Vietnamese people.

 Crime data

-According to current FBI Crime Data Analysis, Lowell is the 46th most dangerous city in the Commonwealth of Massachusetts, for all sizes.
-In 2018, the violent crime rate for Lowell was less than half of the violent crime rate in Boston, with no murders compared to 49 in Boston.
-Lowell's crime rate has dropped tremendously since the 1990s, and while the likelihood of becoming a victim of violent crime in Massachusetts are 1 in 265, the odds in Lowell are 1 in 289, making Lowell (approximately) 10% safer than the rest of the state, on average.
-Lowell's violent crime rate is comparable to Honolulu, HI and is less than one-quarter that of Washington, D.C.
+Lowell has historically experienced higher crime levels than many surrounding suburbs, though crime has declined substantially since the 1990s.
+More recent analyses indicate that Lowell's violent crime rate remains above the Massachusetts average and roughly near or slightly above the national average, with estimates placing the risk of violent victimization at approximately 1 in 190 residents annually.
+Safety rankings based on FBI crime data often place Lowell below average in national safety percentiles, reflecting localized concentrations of crime within certain neighborhoods rather than uniform citywide conditions.